In my travel hacking guide, I said that travel doesn't have to be expensive. It's true.

 Carrying two cards that cost hundreds of dollars per year is nuts but so am I.

-Jeremy convinced me to get the American Express Platinum because it has even better perks than the Chase Sapphire Reserve.
+My business partner, Jeremy, convinced me to get the American Express Platinum because it has even better perks than the Chase Sapphire Reserve.

 While these cards come with high membership fees, those are offset by the credits, perks, and miles that you get.
 Make sure to take advantage of these or you really are paying an excessive amount for a credit card with an exorbitant interest rate.